 - a change in your residency status;

-- receipt of outside grants, scholarships, employer tuition waivers or payments;
+- receipt of outside awards, scholarships, employer tuition waivers or payments;

 - less than full-time enrollment.

-To ensure the timely and accurate disbursement of your awards, please inform the Financial Aid Office right away of any changes that might affect your financial aid, such as enrollment changes and receipt of grants, scholarships or other forms of aid not appearing on your award.
-Failure to enroll will result in cancellation of all aid for the academic year.7
+To ensure the timely and accurate disbursement of your awards, please notify the Financial Aid Office right away of any changes that might affect your financial aid, such as enrollment or residency changes and receipt of grants, scholarships or other forms of aid not appearing on your award.
+Failure to enroll will result in cancellation of all aid for the academic year.

 The annual maximum loan amount an undergraduate student may receive must be prorated when the borrower is: